Florida's Vines

 Native to the West Indies, Mexico, Belize and Trinidad.
 An annual twining or creeping vine.
 First recorded in a Montoe county orange grove in 1891, it quickly became a noxious weed/pest in many of Florida's orange groves.

 Leaves are highly variable in size and shape and are 3/4 to 3 1/4 inches long, they may be heart shaped, or have 3 or 5 lobes.
 Small pink/pale purple flowers from leaf axils, singularly or in small clusters.
-Funnel-form flowers are 1/2/to 1 inch long with 5 lobes ending in an abrubt sharp point.
+Funnel-form flowers are 1/2/to 1 inch long with 5 lobes ending in an abrupt sharp point.

 Common to disturbed areas such as groves, fence lines, agricultural fields and pastures.